steforster/Remact.Net/README.md

 Remact uses the following layers when receiving a message from a remote actor:
 * The .NET TCP layer raises an event on a threadpool thread
-* The Alchemy.WebSocketClient or -Service interpretes the data frame and dispatches a text string to the protocol layer
+* The Alchemy.WebSocketClient or -Service interpretes the data frame and dispatches it to the protocol layer
 * The Wamp- or Json.RPC protocol layer deserializes the payload to a [Newtonsoft.Json.Linq.JToken](http://weblog.west-wind.com/posts/2012/Aug/30/Using-JSONNET-for-dynamic-JSON-parsing)
 * The RemactClient or -Service switches to the correct actor thread, builds a RemactMessage and and handles Remact internal messages
-* Other messages are handled by the RemactDispatcher.
-It finds the addressed method name in the list of supported contract interfaces, converts the payload to the .NET type defined as first parameter of the addressed method and invokes the addressed method by passing the strong typed payload, the RemactMessage and the session data as parameters
+* User messages are handled by the RemactDispatcher.
+It finds the addressed method name in the list of supported contract interfaces, it converts the payload to the .NET type defined as first parameter of the addressed method and invokes the addressed method by passing the strong typed payload, the RemactMessage and the session data as parameters
 * The called method may accept any serializable payload type, a Newtonsoft.Json.Linq.JToken or a [dynamic object](http://msdn.microsoft.com/en-us/library/dd264736%28v=vs.110%29.aspx)
 * When the addressed method could not be found or the received stream could not be converted to the correct .NET type, a default message handler is called
-* The protocol layer serializes the return type of the called method and send it as a response
+* The protocol layer serializes the return type of the called method and sends it as a response